 Select the base map you want to use.
 “Grayscale” keeps the focus on the coloured data, “Street” shows more information on the surroundings.

-Keep basic layers switched of.
+Keep the basic layers switched off.

 Use the second icon in the upper right corner to select the domains of interest.

 Use the third “Details” icon to select a layer.
 A second layer can be selected with lower opacity on top of the first one by pressing and holding the CTRL key while selecting an item from “Details”.
-Selecting an already enabled item from “Details” while holding the CTRL key toggles that items visibility.
+Selecting an already enabled item from “Details” while holding the CTRL key toggles that item’s visibility.

 Workflow changing data by applying a measure